sunilchaudhary1998/Library-Management-System/README.md

 __[ Home page of app ]__

-1) After login You will redirect to home page of app.
+__1) After login You will redirect to home page of app.
-2) There is a button in home page to navigate to all details page.
+2) There is a button in home page to navigate to all details page.__

 <img width="960" alt="image" src="https://github.com/sunilchaudhary1998/Library-Management-System/assets/107506936/66978171-5426-462f-8ffc-23509e911ec5">